Lakeside Lightning: SBL / NBL1 West

 In 2010, the men won their third minor premiership after finishing the regular season in first place with a 21–5 record.
 They went on to reach their fifth MSBL Grand Final in six years, where they were defeated 107–96 by the Willetton Tigers despite Luke Payne's team-high 22 points.

 In 2011, the men failed to reach the grand final despite claiming their third straight minor premiership with a team-best 24–2 record.
 During the year, they had an 18-game winning streak.

 In 2013, the men won their fifth minor premiership in seven years after finishing the regular season in first place with a 23–3 record.
 They advanced to their seventh MSBL Grand Final, where they defeated the Wanneroo Wolves 77–74 behind a grand final MVP performance from American forward Justin Cecil.
 Cecil had 25 points and seven rebounds in helping the Lightning claim their fourth MSBL championship.

+Following the 2013 season, inaugural head coach Andy Stewart parted ways with the Lightning after 14 seasons in charge of the men's team.
+During this time, he also had stints as head coach of the Lightning women's team in 2003, 2004, 2009 and 2010.

 In 2014, the women's team advanced through to their first WSBL Grand Final since 2006, where they were defeated by the Rockingham Flames 80–75.

 In 2015, the women's team went from grand finalists to wooden spooners after winning just one game to be clear on the bottom of the standings.
 The men's team also had their 13-year finals run ended in 2015.

 In 2018, the women's team finished the regular season in first place and a 21–1 record and went on to reach their fourth WSBL Grand Final, where they defeated the Mandurah Magic 75–64 to win their second championship.
 In the last five minutes, the Lightning came from 10 points behind to score the last 21 points of the match.
 American guard Alison Schwagmeyer was named grand final MVP for her 25 points, seven rebounds and three assists.